baltazarparra/local-llm/README.md

 ## What You Can Do

-**Standard Chat:** Chat interactively with AI using a beautiful, feature-rich terminal interface.
-Ego Proxy provides a modern chat experience with markdown rendering, syntax highlighting, streaming responses, and conversation history.

-**Personal Assistant (NEW!):** Transform your chat into an intelligent personal work assistant that remembers everything you tell it and interact with your calendar.
+**Personal Assistant with Memory:** An intelligent personal work assistant that remembers everything you tell it and integrates with your Google Calendar.
 Automatically tracks people, topics, dates, and provides context-aware advice based on your conversation history.
-Perfect for logging daily work activities and getting intelligent reminders.
+Perfect for logging daily work activities, managing your schedule, and getting intelligent reminders.

 ## What You Need